Settlement contract after termination: pros and cons

 • Issue of references: The contract should ensure that a qualified employment reference is issued.
 Employees can request that wording be agreed in advance.

-• Return of work equipment: Employees should clarify which work equipment, such as laptops, mobile phones or company cars, must be returned in order to avoid disputes.
+• Return of work equipment: Employees should clarify which work equipment, such as laptops, mobile phones, or company cars, must be returned in order to avoid disputes.

-Unemployment benefit blackout period due to termination agreement?
+Benefit blackout period due to settlement agreement?

-1. wording of the notice of termination: the contract should make it clear that the termination was initiated by the employer alone.
+• Wording of the notice of termination: the contract should make it clear that the termination was initiated by the employer alone.
 This can be a decisive factor in avoiding a blocking period.

-3. Advice: Expert advice helps to avoid legal pitfalls and minimise the impact on unemployment benefits.
+• Get help: Expert advice helps to avoid legal pitfalls and minimise the impact on unemployment benefits.

 Free initial consultation